top of page

 LEAGUE CANCELLATION/RAINOUT:

-• Leagues may be cancelled due to existing weather conditions, dangerous or unplayable field conditions, facility constraints, etc. GR Rec Sports staff will make all effort to play all scheduled games, we wont cancel games until absolutely necessary.
+• GR Rec Sports and its staff always makes our best effort to play all scheduled games - we wont cancel games until absolutely necessary.

 • If a regular season game (weeks 1-5) is cancelled, we will move that week to the end of the season and utilize week-8 (the buffer week). however if a playoff week is cancelled, week-8 will be used to make up those games instead and the previously rescheduled regular season week, resulting in a shortened schedule. we will always do our best to give the players all 7 games, but in extreme circumstances, when there is 2+ weeks of cancellations we may not be able to fit all games into our season window.